 With regard to the two standards, there are two different connectivity forms.
 The T-568B wiring scheme is by far the most common, though many devices support the T-568A wiring scheme as well.
 If both ends of the patch cords are wired on the basis of one standard, it is a straight through connection.
 Both the standards can be used for straight through cable.
 If not, it is a crossover connection.
 Some networking applications require a crossover Ethernet cable, which has a T-568A connector on one end and a T-568B connector on the other.
 This type of cable is typically used for direct computer-to-computer connections when there is no router, hub, or switch available.

 What’s the difference between rj45 and rj11 connector?
-Several other types of connectors closely resemble RJ45, the RJ11 connector used with telephone cables is one of such connectors.
+Several other types of connectors closely resemble RJ45, and the RJ11 connector used with telephone cables is one of such connectors.
 The close physical similarity of RJ45 and RJ11 makes it difficult for an untrained eye to tell the two apart.
 RJ11 connector is a 6P2C (6 position 2 contact) modular connector – only uses six positions rather than eight positions, which make them less popular than RJ45 connectors.